12 New Year’s Resolutions That Help You Live Longer

 If you’ve been weighing the pros and cons of adopting a pet, you might want to resolve to do it this year because a fur-baby could help you live longer.
 A study showed dog owners had a 15 per cent lower risk of death caused by cardiovascular disease than non-dog owners.
 (The research took place over an 11-year period with Swedes aged 40 to 80 with no history of cardiovascular disease.)
 As you probably can guess, it wasn’t just the cuteness factor that helped maintain a healthy heart; it’s likely the dog walks and playing fetch.

 Want to keep your wits sharp as you age?
 Then resolve to make more friends this year.
 And no, we don’t mean more Facebook friends and Instagram connections, but in-person, authentic relationships.
+(Here’s expert advice on how to make friends as an adult.)
 Turns out maintaining lifelong relationships has dividends beyond sharing laughs.
 Scientists asked super-agers (people in their 80s with the mental agility of a 50- to 60-year-old) and non-superagers (average-for-age) to complete a questionnaire about their psychological well-being.
 The compelling difference between the two groups is that the super-agers had higher levels of positive social relationships than the non-superagers.

 Stop eating over the kitchen sink